 You are free to go ashore at your leisure when the ship is moored.
 The cruise director or tour manager will inform the group when the ship is due to leave each mooring point.

 It is customary aboard all cruise ships worldwide to give a gratuity at the end of a cruise, providing, of course, you have received good service.
 We would emphasise that the amount you give is entirely discretionary, and is then divided equally among the crew on board.
 We are often asked for guidance on the amount, and suggest between €5 and €10 per person per day.
-Again at your discretion we recommend tipping your local guides and drivers at the end of each tour, for which you can use the following guidelines: Local guides €2 per person, per day Drivers €1 per person, per day Should you also wish to give a gratuity to your Riviera Cruise Director and Tour Manager, this is also at your discretion.
+Again at your discretion we recommend tipping your local guides and drivers at the end of each tour, for which you can use the following guidelines: Local guides €2 per person, per day Drivers €1 per person, per day.
+Should you also wish to give a gratuity to your Riviera Cruise Director, this is also at your discretion.

 Some of our itineraries operate in a reverse order, and the sailing schedule is designed to offer you the same tours and visits as on the brochure itinerary.
 Water levels on rivers can fluctuate on a daily basis; and in serious cases it is possible that the itinerary can be affected with little or no warning.
 Should the ship be unable to follow the planned itinerary, we will do all we can to ensure all places are visited by alternative means, usually by coach.